silderan/QMikrotikAPI/README.txt

 QT       += core gui network

-To use this API is as easy as using this self-explained public funtions and signals you can see in Comm.h.
+To use this API is as easy as using the self-explained public funtions and signals you can see in Comm.h.
 You shall take a look to QSentence.h to see how to use this class to more detailed control for sending sentences to ROS.